stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/language_model_clients/custom-lm-client.md

 sidebar_position: 3
 ---

-# Creating Custom LM Client
+# Creating a Custom Local Model (LM) Client

-DSPy provides you with multiple LM clients that you can use to excute any of your pipeline.
-However, in case you have an API or local model that is not able to be executed by any of the existing client then you can create one yourself!!
+DSPy provides you with multiple LM clients that you can use to execute any of your pipelines.
+However, if you have an API or LM that is unable to be executed by any of the existing clients hosted in DSPy, you can create one yourself!!
 It's not too difficult so let's see how!!

 ## Format of LM Client